dmahugh/backup-verifier/README.md

 # Background
 I blogged briefly about this tool [here](http://mahugh.com/2016/12/28/verifying-backup-drives/).
 It's something I've meant to write for years, because I don't care for the other ways to check differences between directory trees in Windows.

 You can find details about my approach to managing my backups [here](http://mahugh.com/2013/04/02/my-backup-process/).
 I don't recommend my approach for others, because I don't care how you manage your backups and I certainly don't want any responsibility for how well your approach works.
-For me, though, this works great, and I have a backup stream that contains (among other things) every single photo I've ever taken that I felt was work keeping, including thousands of photos from pre-digital days and over 300,000 total photos now.
+For me, though, this works great, and I have a backup stream that contains (among other things) every single photo I've ever taken that I felt was worth keeping, including thousands of photos from pre-digital days and over 300,000 total photos now.

 If a cloud backup gives you what you want from life, you should stop reading and just do that instead. :)

 # Installation
 This program has no external dependencies, so if you have Python 3.5 or later installed you can just clone the repo and then run it with this command: